The Forest of Doom

 Forest of Doom is one of those early books that tried something new.
 Think about it like this – the first two Fighting Fantasy books were dungeon crawls.
 One takes place in the dungeon of Firetop Mountain, the other changes the general design and goes for a castle, but they’re still dungeon crawls.
 This is the first book that tries to create an outdoors area.
 It is a mostly cosmetic change though, with pathways through the forest acting like hallways, and clearings acting as rooms, so it’s still a long way to go before it develops to the type of vast landscapes like you see in the Sorcery! series, but it’s a first step in that direction.

 I instantly start to wander around with no clue where I’m going, until I find a talking crow.
-It offers to give me a clue if I pay it, but I’ve already spent my gold – I assume that crows, which cannot conceivably carry money, have a very good use for gold coins that they simply have neglected to tell me about.
-Instead I simply pick a random direction and walk in it until I run into two hobgoblins.
+It offers to give me a clue if I pay it, but I’ve already spent my gold, so instead I just pick a random direction and walk in it until I run into two hobgoblins.
 I kill them easily, looting their bodies of their hard-earned possessions.
 I don’t know when I’ll need a brass flute, two maggot-filled biscuits and a necklace made of mouse skulls, but you never know what might be useful in these books.
-Also, I could have been an accountant if I’d have gone to university, rather than the Fighting Fantasy version of Jason Voorheys, murdering green people and stealing their maggotty biscuits.
+Also, I could have been an accountant if I’d have gone to university, rather than a hobo that murders green people and steals their maggotty biscuits.

 The next clearing contains a hole in the ground.
 As much as I try to avoid the urge to dive into random holes in the ground, this time I just can’t resist.
-As the Gatekeeper in the board game Atmosfear would say, I head into the black hole.
-Congratulations to all three people out there who get that reference.
+As the Gatekeeper in the board game ‘Atmosfear’ would say, I head into the black hole.
 Inside, I find a giant Stingworm, which I kill.
 There’s not much in the hole, except for some gold coins and a potion which, when I drink, increases my attack ability.
-This proves useful very soon, because the very next
+This proves useful very soon.

-The next clearing boasts one of my least favorite types of fantasy creatures – a centaur.
+The next clearing boasts one of my least favourite types of fantasy creatures – a centaur.
 I hate these things.
-Out of all of the mythological races, they seem the most, well, indecisive.
-And I’m fairly sure that they’re over-compensating for something… I resist the urge to attack him, and instead actually have the option of speaking to him!
+I resist the urge to attack him, and instead actually have the option of speaking to him!
 He gives me a ride across the river in exchange for some gold – a decent deal, because river water shouldn’t be that shade of greenish-brown… I make camp for the night on the other side of the river.

 I’m attacked during the night by a giant spider, but I kill it easily enough and the next morning I find another cave containing yet another ogre.
 This one, however, is sleeping.
-Y’know, there’s enough ogres in this village that, if they worked together, they could probably move out of the caves and build their own little town.
-But in any case, I wrap my net of entanglement around it (isn’t the name of that item a bit of a redundancy?) and steal everything it owns, which consists of a leather bag.
-I feel a right little criminal now.
+I wrap my net of entanglement around it and steal everything it owns, which consists of a leather bag.
+I feel a right little thug now.
 Fleeing the ogre’s cave, I find that the bag contained a few gold coins and a brass bell.

 Trudging along towards the west, I eventually come to a small well.
-I throw a coin in, and the book tells me that I wish for more gold coins (maybe I could actually take my fate into my own hands and start saving money instead, perhaps starting with not throwing my money into holes in the ground).
+I throw a coin in, and the book tells me that I wish for more gold coins.
 I decide that wishing won’t make this happen, I’m going to need to climb down into the well and find the coins!
 I head into the well, and emerge about half an hour later significantly richer and bathed in the blood of many goblins.
 It seems that the little people had set up their own network of homes in the tunnels under the well, where they grew rich on the gold that people threw down there – until I slaughtered the whole lot of them.
 Feel a bit guilty now.

-Y’know, it bares repeating again – you really come across as a demented serial killer in this book.
-I mean, I just massacred an entire community of tiny, mostly weak little gremlins… Remember those jokes I made at the start of the page about how your character is written a bit strangely?
-Well it has really panned out to work exactly like this in practice.
+Y’know, I know that other FF bloggers have pointed this out before, but it bares repeating again – you really come across as a demented serial killer in this book.
+I mean, I just massacred an entire community of tiny, mostly weak little gremlins… Remember those jokes I made at the start of the book about how your character is written a bit strangely?
+Well it has really panned out to work EXACTLY like this in practice.
 Maybe this is what they were going for when they wrote it – “The slash-happy adventures of Mr Murderey McStabYourFace”.
 If so, this is really well executed in the murderous choices you’re given throughout the story.

 While you’ve been reading that, for instance, I’ve been lathering some healing mud on my wounds and butchering a Pterodactyl.
 A bloody Pterodactyl!
 You thought they were extinct?
 Well they are now!
 That was the last one I’ve just hacked apart.
 Hope nobody will miss them.